nkadel/ansiblerepo/README.md

 -------------------------------

 Ehe ansible package is now pointless.
-It contains more than 100 distinct ansible_collections, takes up at least 300 Meg gig of disk to provide only a few modules that an ansible server might actually use.
-Those modules are better provided by installing ansible-core and using the "ansible galaxy" tool to install them as needed.
+It contains more than 100 distinct ansible_collections entries, takes up at least 300 Meg gig of disk to provide only a few modules that an ansible server might actually use.
+Those modules are better provided by installing ansible-core and using the "ansible-galaxy" tool to install them as needed.

 Modules in ansible
 ------------------